awsdocs/aws-snowball-developer-guide/doc_source/updating-device.md

 **Warning**
 Restarting your Snowball Edge device without stopping all activity on the device can result in lost data\.

-   To stop a service running on your Snowball Edge, you can use the `snowballEdge stop-service` command\.
+   To stop a service running on your Snowball Edge device, you can use the `snowballEdge stop-service` command\.

    The Amazon S3, Amazon EC2, AWS STS, and IAM services cannot be stopped\.